Posted on

 How to find the WordPress login URL?

-The login page connects your WordPress website to your site’s management dashboard, often known as the admin area.
-You can create new blog posts and pages, update your design, install plugins and themes, add new products if you’re using WooCommerce and more once you’ve logged in.
+The login page connects your WordPress site to its management dashboard, also known as the admin area.
+Once you’ve logged in, you can create new blog posts and pages, adjust your design, install plugins and themes, add new products (if you’re using WooCommerce), and much more.

 WordPresss login page